Confucianism Fast Facts

 Teachings of Confucius, the Latinized form of K'ung-fu-tzu.

 6th-5th cent.
 BC

 Chinese characters for scholar and water, yin-yang, Confucius images

-Confucianism is a way of life taught by Confucius in the 6th–5th century BCE.
+Confucianism is a way of life taught by Confucius in China in the 6th–5th century BCE.
 Sometimes viewed as a philosophy, sometimes as a religion, Confucianism is perhaps best understood as an all-encompassing humanism that neither denies nor slights heaven.
-Confucianism has been followed by the Chinese for more than two millennia.
+It has been followed by the Chinese for more than two millennia.

 "Confucius," the common name of Confucianism's founder, is a Latinized form of the Chinese K'ung-fu-tzu, "Master K'ung."
 The terms "Confucianism" and "Confucian" are not meaningful terms in Chinese.
 They are Western terms, coined in Europe as recently as the 18th century.

 “Confucius.”
 Encyclopaedia Britannica Online.
 Web.
 Accessed 22 Nov.
 2016.

 Hinnells, John R. (ed.).
 “Confucius.”
 Penguin Dictionary of Religions.
 London: Penguin Books, 1997.

 Hinnells, John R. (ed.).
 “Confucian State Cult.”
 Penguin Dictionary of Religions.
 London: Penguin Books, 1997.

 Hinnells, John R. (ed.).
 “Confucian canon.”
 Penguin Dictionary of Religions.
 London: Penguin Books, 1997.